 Fatherless Father’s Day: How to Handle It

 Mom, I want to encourage you to handle this day with the utmost care.
 There are a lot of temptations when it comes to that Remembrance Day.
 What are you going to do with it?
-You can ignore it or silently remember it yourself and not really share that with your children, especially if they’re young.
+You can ignore it or quietly remember it yourself and not really share that with your children, especially if they’re young.
 You can silence it by pushing down the emotions and pretending that it’s not an important day.
 Or you can hide all the feelings in the closet of your heart that come with suffering, determined to avoid them at all costs.

 Push into the Pain